Buzzvil/buzzscreen-sdk-publisher-migration/LIGHT-MIGRATION-M-EN.md

 - `MigrationHost.requestActivation(OnRequestActivateResponseListener listener)`

-    Activate lockscreen in L app.
-The method above differs from `MigrationHost.requestActivationWithLaunch()` in that L app's lock screen will be activated without running L app.
-When activating the lock screen, user info set in the M app will be used.
+    Activates lockscreen in L app.
+The method above differs from `MigrationHost.requestActivationWithLaunch()` in that L app's lockscreen will be activated without running L app.
+When activating lockscreen, user info set in the M app will be used.

     **note : MigrationHost 0.9.4 or higher of M app, and MigrationClient 0.9.4 or higher of L app are required for the method above.**